sridharramanujam/viz-khalifa/README.md

 We got the data through the Spotify API (shoutout Spotify for allowing this kind of access!!)

 This repository contains the Python code used to get the data, develop the model, and do some visualizations.
-You can also check out my Tableau profile (rebecca.driever) to see the interactive dashboard we created.
 Run the files in this order:
   1. Spotify_Model.ipynb (each individual must run separately)
   2. group_predictions.ipynb
   3. Spotify_EDA.ipynb